mohamadLy/cloud-developer/project4/README.md

 ### Setup Node Environment

+#### Build the project
-#### For build the project run the build_script.sh, this will create docker images for
+For build the project run the build_script.sh, this will create docker images for
 1. reverse-proxy
 2. udacity-c2-frontend
 3. udacity-c2-feed
 4. udacity-c2-user

-and push image to docker hub
+and push images to docker hub

 #### For running the project on your local machinge node.
 Open a new terminal within the project directory and run: